Updated on March 2, 2026

 Underserved Community Focus

-Support is structured to ensure that a mix of programs is available to address the various needs of businesses in these communities, reinforcing Governor Pritzker's agenda to create a more inclusive economy.
+Support is structured to ensure that a mix of programs is available to address the various needs of businesses in these communities, reinforcing the state's agenda to create a more inclusive economy.
+For businesses in underserved areas looking to manage their cash flow while pursuing grant opportunities, tools like business credit checks and net terms financing can provide stability during the application process.

 Frequently Asked Questions